Denoiser-based projections for 2-D super-resolution multi-reference alignment: Numerical experiments

-We next examined the behavior of the algorithms as a function of their iterations, averaged over all images in the CBSD-68 dataset of size $\Lh=128$.
-The projected method of moments used perfect moments, and the projected EM used $N=10^4$ observations and noise level of $\sigma=1/8$.

-The results, for a variety of sampling factors, are presented in~Figure~\ref{fig:convergence_graphs}.
+{\bf Error as a function of the iterations.} We next examined the behavior of the algorithms as a function of their iterations, averaged over all images in the CBSD-68 dataset of size $\Lh=128$.
+Projected MoM used exact moments, and projected EM used $N=10^4$ observations and a noise level of $\sigma=1/8$.
+Figure~\ref{fig:convergence_graphs} presents results for a variety of sampling factors.
 As can be seen, the algorithms with projections significantly outperform the unprojected versions for all down-sampling factors.
 Notably, the projected algorithms provide non-trivial estimates even for $K=16$ (when each measurement is down-sampled from $128\times 128$ to $8\times 8$).
-We note that the denoiser leads to locally non-monotonic error curves.
+We note that the denoiser leads to a locally non-monotonic error.

-The following section presents more visual results of the projected EM algorithm.
-The experiments in Sections~\ref{sec:SNR_experiment}, \ref{sec:N_experiment} and \ref{sec:exp_F} study the influence of different parameters on performance.
-These experiments require averaging over multiple trials, which makes it virtually impossible to produce results for EM in a reasonable running time.
-For that reason, these experiments were only conducted for the method of moments.
-In addition, we also tested the Plug-and-Play approach as described in Section~$\ref{sec:plug-and-play}$, where the minimization function $l(\theta)$ is based on moment matching.
-However, we were unable to find any pair of parameters $(\lambda, \beta)$ that provided satisfactory results across a variety of images.